quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 consistent CID encoding for compatibility across a network infrastructure, which makes QUIC robust to NAT rebinding.
-Servers that are running the Plaintext CID algorithm SHOULD only use it to generate new CIDs for the Server Initial Packet and SHOULD NOT send CIDs in QUIC NEW_CONNECTION_ID frames, except that sends one new Connection ID in the event of config rotation {{config-rotation}}.
+Servers that are running the Plaintext CID algorithm SHOULD only use it to generate new CIDs for the Server Initial Packet and SHOULD NOT send CIDs in QUIC NEW_CONNECTION_ID frames, except that it sends one new Connection ID in the event of config rotation {{config-rotation}}.
 Doing so might falsely suggest to the client that said CIDs were generated in a secure fashion.

 A linkability attack would find some means of determining that two connection